Charges for Preliminary application (Pre-App) advice will be changing from 1st July 2016.

 Prospective applicants for planning permission should consider carefully what advice to seek at pre-application stage as a planning application may be refused if relevant matters have not been addressed in the application.

-Both services address the principle and the submitted details of the proposal.
 Internal consultations will be undertaken on key issues.
 We may carry out external consultation maybe undertaken but a response from external consultees cannot be guaranteed.
-The meeting service must be requested at the outset by the developer.

 Our response could consist of: